Hampton Bay Ceiling Fan Remotes

 FREE TESTING: Please note this is not our service but someone we recommend.
 Electronic parts that you purchase, are NOT RETURNABLE, So before you buy something, you can send us your old transmitter or receiver or both, for free testing.
 Send to: Gulf Coast Fan 5810 Parr CT.
 Damon, TX 77430 — Please include a note with your name and phone number.

-You could then control the fan functions from the wall or the hand held remote control.
-Check our post Hampton Bay Remotes for more information
+You could then control the fan functions from the wall or the handheld remote control.
+Check our post on Hampton Bay Remotes for more information.

 You can also get a good universal remote to operate your ceiling fan if you lose the original.